Clean energy delivers for America—more jobs, increased economic growth, greater energy productivity and fewer emissions.

-The 2015 edition of the Sustainable Energy in America Factbook – produced for the Business Council for Sustainable Energy by Bloomberg New Energy Finance, provides up-to-date, accurate market information about the broad range of industries — energy efficiency, renewable energy and natural gas — that are contributing to the country’s move towards cleaner energy production and more efficient energy usage.
+The 2018 edition of the Sustainable Energy in America Factbook – produced for the Business Council for Sustainable Energy by Bloomberg New Energy Finance, provides up-to-date, accurate market information about the broad range of industries — energy efficiency, natural gas and renewable energy— that are contributing to the country’s move towards cleaner energy production and more efficient energy usage.

 Get the Facts

 - American energy productivity has increased by 17.3% since 2008.

 - Natural gas and renewable energy generated 50% of U.S. electricity in 2017, up from 31% in 2008.

 - Clean energy and energy efficiency support over 3 million jobs in the U.S.

 - In 2017, U.S. power sector greenhouse gas emissions fell 4.2% to their lowest annual level since at least 1990.